Theme

 DESIGN.md is a format specification and toolkit for describing a design system to coding agents, combining structured design tokens with human-readable rationale so agents can keep visual decisions more consistent over time.

 The official repository presents DESIGN.md as both a specification and a CLI workflow, with linting, diffing, examples, and docs for persistent design-system guidance.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is